-If you or anyone you know has experienced these issues, please call our toll free number (800) 862-7271 or visit one of our offices to speak with a Law Center employee.
+If you or anyone you know has experienced these issues, please call our toll free number (800) 862-7271 or visit our office to speak with a Law Center employee.
 The employee will provide you with information and resources to help you advocate for yourself.
 If your problem falls within our priorities and we have available resources, you will be referred to an attorney or advocate for representation.
 Anyone who has been denied services by the Law Center or is in any way unhappy with the Law Center's services or programs may file a grievance.
 For online information on your legal rights, please see our Resources page.

 Our funders require the Law Center to set priorities to determine the cases that we will accept.
 View the Law Center's current priorities.

 Law Center staff tell callers about their legal rights and suggest ways they can resolve their problems.
 We also tell people how they can contact other offices and agencies to get services.